Visitor to Canada Health Insurance

 Do visitors to Canada need health insurance?

-If you are not coming as a regular visitor for six months or less then different rules might apply, so check the details of your visa.
-For example a Super Visa, which lets family of Canadian residents stay for more than six months, does require that health insurance is in place for the duration of the trip.
+If you are not coming as a regular visitor then different rules might apply, so check the details of your visa.
+For example health insurance is mandatory for a Super Visa, which lets family of Canadian residents stay for more than six months.
 Many insurers offer Super Visa Insurance specifically catered to this.

 We’ve bought health insurance for parents visiting Canada that’s included pre-existing conditions.
 And while it’s more expensive than policies that don’t cover pre-existing conditions, it’s easy to get and there are a good amount of insurers to choose from.